MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Intro.md

 Physically Based Rendering, or PBR, simulates how materials would react to realistic light behavior.
 Certain metallic properties will cast reflections and light will bend and refract through different types of glass.

-In this guide, you will learn some of the basic workflows when designing PBR textures in Minecraft: Bedrock Edition and create a series of textures that showcases each new Texture Map type.
+In this guide, you will learn some of the basic workflows when designing PBR textures in Minecraft: Bedrock Edition.
+You will create a series of textures that showcases each new Texture Map type.

 By the end of this guide, you will learn: